andymgibson/MenoLearn_Chatbot/README.md

-# MenoLearn_Chatbot
+# MenoLearn_Chatbot_RAG
 Chatbot for the MenoLearn menopause education project with the UCSD Cognitive Science Dept. using the ChatGPT API.
+This is the repo for the fine-tuning version of the model.
+The idea with this version is to add to GPT's pretraining with a curated dataset and special training.

+This will be compared with the RAG version later.

 PI: Dr. Mary E.T.
 Boyle
 Depts: Cognitive Science, Engineering